maximelaval/NLP---QuotePopularity/README.md

 Second, when the distribution looks like many instances of small values and several instances of large values, it is useful to do a log-transformation of variables.
 When we look at the log-transformed variables correlation (without outliers), the sign of the correlation is preserved as described above.
 Note that even though the absolute value of the correlation is relatively close to zero, it is still high enough for such a large sample, which paves the way for our future research.

 The scatter plot for the number of occurences vs number of words (fig. OccWords.jpg) and the number of occurences vs the number of punctuation signs (fig. OccPunctuation.jpg) suggest that there is a non-linear relationship.
+Concluding note is that our sample is large, so correlations are likely to lead to statistically significant variables.

 4. Different subsamples.